 Method 1 of 3 to make File Explorer open to This PC in Windows 10

 Step 1: Click on the File Explorer icon in the taskbar to open Quick Access.
 Alternatively, you can open up any folder or drive.

-Step 3: Here, under General tab, select This PC from the drop-down menu right next to Open File Explorer to option.
+Step 3: Here, under the General tab, select This PC from the drop-down menu right next to Open File Explorer to option.

-Step 4: Finally, click OK button.
+Step 4: Finally, click the OK button.
 That’s it!
 You don’t need to restart or log out to see the change.
 From now onwards, File Explorer will always open to This PC instead of Quick Access.

 Method 2 of 3 to make This PC default in Windows 10 File Explorer